AARP Hearing Center

 Unfortunately, many of us inadvertently assist these criminals by using easily crackable passwords.
 We’ll reuse the same passwords over and over, or choose obvious terms like a pet’s or a child’s name (or, worse, something like 1234abcd), instead of taking recommended safety measures, such as using passwords at least 12 characters long and a complex combination of letters, numbers and symbols.

 One key solution is to use a password manager app, which generates random, complicated passwords to log in to online accounts.
-Browsers such as Google Chrome, Apple Safari, Microsoft Edge and Mozilla Firefox have built-in password managers and will prompt you to let them generate complex passwords for you.
-Most commercial password manager apps, such as subscription-based 1Password, Bitwarden, Dashlane, Keeper Security and LastPass, have the same feature.
+Most commercial password manager apps, such as 1Password, Bitwarden, Dashlane, Keeper Security and LastPass, are subscription-based.

 Otherwise, follow these rules to create unique, secure passwords to store your information safely.